 - Skin reddened, inflamed, and warm to the touch.

 - Fever and chills.

 Who is at risk

 Although this condition is rare, recent studies have indicated that approximately 25 percent of patients die from the progression of this disease.
-In general, patients with immunodeficiency disorders such as diabetes, cancer and kidney disease have a much higher risk of developing necrotizing fasciitis due to the compromised state of the immune system.
-In addition, it is important to note that steroids are considered as an immunosuppressive agent; Which is why patients taking steroids for different medical conditions should be aware of the risk factor.
+In general, patients with immunodeficiency disorders such as diabetes, cancer, and kidney disease have a much higher risk of developing necrotizing fasciitis due to the compromised state of the immune system.
+In addition, it is essential to note that steroids are considered an immunosuppressive agent, Which is why patients taking steroids for different medical conditions should be aware of the risk factor.

-The main transfer method for bacteria that cause necrotizing fasciitis is through the skin.
-This means that open wounds are particularly of great concern for transmission, which include decubitus ulcers and postsurgical incisions.
+The primary transfer method for bacteria that cause necrotizing fasciitis is through the skin.
+This means that open wounds are particularly of great concern for transmission, including decubitus ulcers and post-surgical incisions.

 Due to the risk of this disease, patients with this condition should be hospitalized immediately after the initial diagnosis has been made.

 The intravenous antibiotics are started as long as treatment culture results to determine exactly what type of bacteria caused the infection.
-Broad-spectrum antibiotics are commonly used to cover a wide variety of bacteria and to help reduce the risk of a Staphylococcus aureus-resistant infection.
-Once the results of the cultures are available and the susceptibility of the organism has been determined, the patient can be given an antibiotic that can eradicate that particular organism.
+Broad-spectrum antibiotics are commonly used to cover a wide variety of bacteria and help reduce the risk of a Staphylococcus aureus-resistant infection.
+Once the results of the cultures are available and the organism’s susceptibility has been determined, the patient can be given an antibiotic that can eradicate that particular organism.